Target’s next-day essentials delivery service opens to customers in pilot test

 “Target Restock is all about making the Target Run easier – and helping our guests save time in their busy lives,” said Mike McNamara, chief information and digital officer at Target, in a statement.
 “We look forward to seeing how guests in our hometown market respond to this new offering.”

 Target Restock is currently available in the Twin Cities (Minneapolis-St. Paul area).
+The company declined to say how long it expects to test the service, but says the goal of the pilot is to fine-tune the overall experience and test other enhancements that will arrive in the future.

 0